Imogen Found in the Cave of Belarius

-Imogen Found in the Cave of Belarius is an 1809 oil painting by the British artist George Dawe.
+Imogen Found in the Cave of Belarius is an oil painting by the English artist George Dawe, from 1809.
+It is held at the Tate Britain, in London.

 It depicts a scene from William Shakespeare's play Cymbeline in which the heroine Imogen, daughter of Cymbeline, is discovered in a cave by Belarius and her two long-lost brothers.
-The assume she is dead, but in fact she has taken a sleeping potion.
-While Daw became best known for his portraits, this was a rare example of him venturing into history painting.
-The painting was exhibited at the British Institution of 1809, a rival to the Royal Academys.
-Today it is in the collection of the Tate Britain in Pimlico, having been acquired in 1965.
+They assume she is dead, but in fact she has just taken a sleeping potion.
+While Dawe became best known for his portraits, this is a rare example of him venturing into history painting.

+The painting was exhibited at the British Institution of 1809, a rival to the Royal Academy.
+Today it is in the collection of the Tate Britain, having been acquired in 1965.